+DEVELOPIVIENT REVIEW

+Required Information Submitted Waiver Requested Comments (i.e. Waiver Justification)

+Α Drawing & Survey Information

+1. Name and address of Applicant.

-4. Name and address of Property Owner.
+2. Name and address of Property Owner.

-5. Title Block containing the name of
+3. Title Block containing the name of the

-5. the application, municipality,
+application, municipality, address,

-address, block and lot number(s).
+block and lot number(s).

-6. Original plan date, dates of all
+4. Original plan date, dates of all

 revisions and reason for revisions.

-7. Signature block containing the
+5. Signature block containing the name,

-name, address, phone number,
+address, phone number, signature,

-signature, license number and
+license number and digital seal of the

-embossed seal of the professional preparing the plan.
+professional preparing the plan.

-8. Key map showing the subject

-0. property and its relationship to the
+6. Key map showing the subject property and its relationship to the surrounding

-surrounding area.
-Key map shall
+area.
+Key map shall be at a scale not

-be at a scale not less than $1'' = 500'$ .
+less than $1'' = 500$ '.

-9. Scale (written and graphic) and
+7. Scale (written and graphic) and north

-north arrow with datum (horizontal
+٠. arrow with datum (horizontal and

-10 and vertical).
+vertical).

-10. Name and addresses of all adjacent property owners with 200 feet of
+8. Name and addresses of all adjacent

+property owners with 200 feet of the

-the subject property.
+subject property.

-11. By notation: Existing impervious
+9. By notation: Existing impervious area,

-11. area, proposed impervious area and
+proposed impervious area and the total

-the total net impervious area ( in
+1.0 net impervious area (in square feet).

-square feet).

-12. By notation: The acreage of the
+10. By notation: The acreage of the subject

-subject property to the nearest tenth

-10 of an acre.

-13. A zoning table containing zone district requirements including
+11. property to the nearest tenth of an acre.
+A zoning table containing zone district

-setbacks, area, density, lot
+11. requirements including setbacks, area,

-coverage, height, bulk, FAR,
+density, lot coverage, height, bulk,

-parking and all other zoning
+FAR, parking and all other zoning

 requirements.

-14. Two (2) signed and sealed copies of

-the property survey.
-Depict all

-existing easements and

-1.7 encumbrances.
+12. SUBDIVISION ONLY:

+New Jersey State Plane Coordinates

+(NAD-1983) are to be provided for

+subdivisions of three (3) or more lots

+1.0 on a county road.

-15. Location of existing property lines with dimensions in distance and
+13. Location of existing property lines with

-bearings (degrees, minutes and
+dimensions in distance and bearings (degrees, minutes and seconds).

-seconds).
+1.4 Municipal setback requirements clearly

+14. indicated.

+15. Location and size of all existing and

+15. proposed easements or reservations

+where applicable.
+If existing, provide

+book and page number of recorded

+deed on the boundary survey.

+16. Lateral connections for all existing and

+/ or proposed utility and sanitary sewer

+1 - lines.

+17. Location of existing or proposed septic

+10 fields.

+18. Location of all existing structures on the subject property, with an indication

+of their retention or removal.

+or men recention of temoval. l .
 1